 Expand channels to market

-Establish a leading Brand Presence
+Leading Brand Presence

 Redefine the brand positioning, logo, and visual design and launch the new website